 Novena Global Lifecare gets US$20m in funding, joins US$150m investment fund with partners

-SINGAPORE'S Novena Global Healthcare has bagged US$20 million in investment from Sinopharm Capital and Cedarlake Capital Group.
+SINGAPORE'S Novena Global Lifecare has bagged US$20 million in investment from Sinopharm Capital and Cedarlake Capital Group.

 The US$20 million investment will be used to grow the Singapore aesthetic healthcare firm's existing business in China and South-east Asia.
 This is while leveraging on Sinopharm Capital's network and resources for its China expansion.